khzhu/TMB-estimation/README.md

 This pipeline starts from paired-end fastq data (.fastq.gz), and is meant to accompany the output from the [YCGA Illumina demultiplexing pipeline](https://medicine.yale.edu/genetics/research/ycga/faq/).
 It includes adapter trimming, QC assessment, alignment to the genome, variant calling, and TMB estimation, along with many other steps.

 ## Containers
-The containers directory contains instructions and recipes for building the Docker and Singularity containers used in the pipeline.
+The containers directory contains instructions and recipes for building Singularity containers used in the pipeline.
 Singularity containers are used on the Yale McCleary HPC cluster.
 The current pipeline configuration for McCleary uses .simg files stored in a shared location on the file system.

 ## Set up and run a workflow
 1. This repository should first be cloned from GitHub: